Timeline of the Mahsa Amini protests: 15 November

-November 15 was the first of three days of protests and strikes which were called online to mark the third anniversary of the Bloody Aban protests in 2019.
+15 November was the first of three days of protests and strikes which were called online to mark the third anniversary of the Bloody Aban protests in 2019.
 It saw the largest number of protests since the beginning of the protest wave.
 Over 50 protests in over 30 cities were reported.
 Strikes were held in several cities to commemorate the 2019 protests, which resulted in one of the bloodiest crackdowns in the history of the Islamic Republic according to Reuters.
 The Esfahan Steel Company (one of Iran's largest steel producers) joined the strike, as did the shops located in the Tehran Grand Bazaar, the Azad University of Karaj, as well as the Kurdish-populated cities in the western part of the country, amongst others.

 Four protesters were reportedly sentenced to death in Iran.

 16 November

-The deadliest incidents of the three days marking the anniversary of the 2019 protests occurred on November 16 in the city of Izeh where at least seven people died, including two boys aged 9 and 13.
+The deadliest incidents of the three days marking the anniversary of the 2019 protests occurred on 16 November in the city of Izeh during the attack on Izeh market where at least seven people died, including two boys aged 9 and 13.
 Iranian authorities said two teams of "terrorists" armed with assault rifles opened fire on a crowd killing and injuring civilians and security force members.
 Anti-government Iranians have blamed the authorities.